l0ve2cr3ate/fullstack-open-2020/README.md

 ### Summary

-I would recommand this course if you satisfy the [requirements](#prerequisits), want to go through some high quality course material and put in the effort to complete the exercises.
+I would recommend this course if you satisfy the [requirements](#prerequisits), want to go through some high quality course material and put in the effort to complete the exercises.
 If you love getting certificates, you are in the right place.
 If you expect video content, this course in NOT for you.
 If you expect a walktrough about how to build a certain app, this course is NOT for you.